JoeCars/Nerman.js/docs/indexer.md

 - **endBlock**: `number`.
 Newest block to return.
 Infinity by default.
 - **signer**: `string`.
 Signer address to return.
 All by default.
 - **proposer**: `string`.
 Proposer address to return.
 All by default.
-- **involved**: `string`.
+- **involving**: `string`.
 An involved address to return, either the signer, or proposer.
 All by default.
 - **slug**: `string`.
 Slug to return.
 All by default.

 ### `UpdateCandidateCostSetQuery`